Jefferson-Khy/Job-Easy-Apply/README.md

 Next I created a .py file in VSCODE inside my folder I created in the step above Next I installed selenium using terminal in VSCODE Finally, I would make adjustments to the code as needed and run the program form VSCODE

+Currently as is the jobapply.py file will go through 1 easy apply job application and thats it.
+I will imporve it more in the future.